microsoft/ApplicationInsights-dotnet/.github/CONTRIBUTING.md

 See also our [GitHub Workflows](/.github/workflows) for examples of running these tests.

-## Debugging the SDK in general (How to test Application Insights from local build in any Test App)
+## Debugging the SDK in general

-- Build any solution using `dotnet build`.
-All required depenencies will also be built.
-  - If the build was successful, you'll find that it generated NuGet packages in "repository root\bin\Debug\NuGet".
-    You can set this directory as a NuGet Repository to consume within your applications.
-- The "Examples.sln" has some preconfigured applications.
+The "Examples.sln" has some preconfigured applications.
 These projects can be customized and used to debug the SDK.